Trekking with Llamas

 - Tailor-made corporate days and large party treks

-- No charge for children 8-14 years but they must be accompanied by one adult for each child and be able to walk for 2 hours covering 3.5 – 4 miles.
+- Children 7-14 years are welcome to join in but they must be accompanied by one adult for each child and be able to walk for 1-2 hours.

 - Trekking vouchers for that unforgettable gift